-In the summer of 2022, organizer Jackie Wilda committed to bringing the first community fridge to the NNN.
-She worked with Kathy Schuth of the NNN Community Center to find a location and began brainstorming with her neighbors about how to make it happen.
+In the summer of 2022, organizer Jackie Wilda committed to bringing the first community fridge to the NNN and began brainstorming with her neighbors about how to make it happen.
+Shortly afterwards, Wilda teamed up with Tara Smithson, and Feed a Friend, South Bend was born.
+Since then, the efforts of Ben Lerman, Molly Moon, our partners at Cultivate Food Rescue, and a dedicated team of volunteers have made this a sustainable project.

 The community fridge complements services provided by local food pantries and shelters by offering items not always easily found in these spaces, such as fresh produce, culturally-appropriate goods, and home-cooked, ready-to-eat meals.

-It's accessible to all of us at all times: there are no particular hours when food can be contributed or claimed.
+The community fridge and pantry are accessible 24 hours/day.
+Anyone can claim or contribute food at any time.
 Feed a Friend, South Bend has no creed or affiliation, no requirements for participation, and no application process.
 For those living in its vicinity, it requires no transportation.

 The community fridge also supports individuals who have difficulty accessing benefits provided by government safety-net programs (SNAP, WIC) because the paperwork acts as a barrier or the occasional nature of their food insecurity disqualifies them for more official forms of assistance.